harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-corruption.md

 ## Introduction
 - It injects packet corruption on the specified container by starting a traffic control (tc) process with netem rules to add egress packet corruption.
-- It can test the application's resilience to lossy/flaky network.
+- It can test the application's resilience to lossy or flaky network.

 :::tip Fault execution flow chart
 ![Pod Network Corruption](./static/images/network-chaos.png)